RubenEschauzier/quweda_link_queue_content_analysis/content/results.md

 ## Results
 {:#results}

-First, we will present a selection of the link queue evolutions that accurately represent what we found in all 27 queries. [](#figure-main) has the query execution time on the x-axises and the number of links of a given type on the y-axis.
+First, we will present a selection of the link queue evolutions that accurately represent what we found in all 27 queries.
+[](#figure-main) has the query execution time on the x-axis and the number of links of a given type on the y-axis.
 We run the queries using the default Solid configuration of Comunica [](cite:cites taelman2018comunica) and set the timeout at 60 seconds.
 The timeout is not strict, as it can run longer due to implementation details.
 From these figures, we find two categories of queries: queries where the engine can quickly process the number of discovered links and queries where the number of links followed increases steadily to the point that the query engine cannot handle the number of discovered links.
 Furthermore, we set the timeout to 1100 seconds for [](#figure-main-5) to investigate the spike of cMatch links.
+The result is given in [](#figure-main-6).
-In [](#figure-main-6), we find that the cMatch criterion can quickly generate an enormous number of links to follow, slowing down the query execution and making the query infeasible to execute.
+We find that the cMatch criterion can quickly generate an enormous number of links to follow, slowing down the query execution and making the query infeasible to execute.

 <figure id="figure-main" class="result-figure-grid ">